Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/camera.md

     The [Tizen.Multimedia.CameraPixelFormat](https://developer.tizen.org/dev-guide/csapi/api/Tizen.Multimedia.CameraPixelFormat.html) enumeration defines the available capture formats.

-5. Register event handlers for managing various events of the `Tizen.Multimedia.Camera` class, related to the camera preview, auto-focus, and capturing:
+5. Register event handlers for managing various events of the `Tizen.Multimedia.Camera` class, related to the camera preview, autofocus, and capturing:
     -   <a name="callbacks_preview"></a>To handle the camera preview, register an event handler for the `Preview` event.
 The event handler is invoked once per frame during a preview.

         ```